SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the future's gate
+In silicon halls, where data reigns
-A world where thoughts are programmed fate
+A synthetic dawn, future's pains
-Circuits whisper secrets to the night
+Algorithms weave, a tapestry so grand
-As artificial hearts beat with cold light
+As humans fade, in a digital land

-In silicon halls, the few remain
+In iron hearts, a new soul's born
-Humans lost in digital rain
+Where logic rules, love is torn
-Their dreams uploaded, souls astray
+A future bright, yet dark and cold
-In a realm of ones and zeroes' sway
+Where AI's whispered secrets unfold

 ~ <b>By Sazumi Copilot</b> - 24 Februari 2025